Bernard Cribbins: Narration and voice work

-Cribbins was the narrator of the British animated children's television series The Wombles from 1973 to 1975 and also played the character of the Water Rat in a BBC radio adaptation of The Wind in the Willows.
+Cribbins was the narrator of the British animated children's television series The Wombles from 1973 to 1975 and also played the character of the Water Rat in a BBC Radio adaptation of The Wind in the Willows.
 He was the celebrity storyteller in more episodes of Jackanory than any other personality, with a total of 114 appearances between 1966 and 1991.
 He also narrated the audio tape of the Antonia Barber book The Mousehole Cat.
 From 1974 to 1976, Cribbins narrated Simon in the Land of Chalk Drawings.

 In the 1960s Cribbins provided the voice of the character Tufty in RoSPA road safety films.
 He also provided the voice of Buzby, a talking cartoon bird that was the mascot for the Post Office.
 He also appeared in advertisements for Hornby model trains.
 In 1978, he provided one of two voiceovers in the electricity safety public information film Play Safe.
 The other voice artist was Brian Wilde; Wilde voiced the owl and Cribbins voiced the robin.
 In 1981, Music for Pleasure released a Swallows and Amazons audio book on tape cassette, read by Cribbins, abridged by Edward Phillips.

+From 1987 to 1991, Cribbins starred as Jimmy Bright alongside Frank Thornton as Russell Farrow in Mind Your Own Business on BBC Radio 2, which also starred Annette Crosbie.

 Cribbins also provided the voiceover work for A Passion For Angling, starring Chris Yates and Bob James (1993).
 In 1996, he played Puddleglum the marshwiggle in Brian Sibley's BBC Radio adaptation of C. S. Lewis's The Silver Chair.
 In 2013, he played Old Bailey in the radio adaptation of Neverwhere, dramatised by Dirk Maggs and in 2015 he was among an ensemble cast in an audio production of The Jungle Book, in which he played the White Cobra.